mortreestone/SzuWei_String_Reverse/README.md

 make
 ```

-* To rune the string reversal, enter this command line in the build repository:
+* To run the string reversal, enter this command line in the build repository:

 ```sh
 ./src/String_Reverse